rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

     Total : 69995

-## Filtering Step  1 -- Filtering via Features from Data Tables
+## Step 1 -- Filtering via Features from Data Tables

 In this section, we will apply the first filtering step, which constitutes step 1 in the pipeline overview: